Chidiebere Ibe

-Chidiebere Ibe is a Nigerian medical illustrator, a student at Kyiv Medical University in Ukraine, and the lead medical illustrator of the International Center for Genetic Disease at Brigham and Women's Hospital, Harvard Medical School.
-Chidiebere Sunday Ibe is from Ebonyi State in Nigeria. he was born 31 March 1996.
+Chidiebere Sunday Ibe (born March 31, 1996) is a Nigerian medical student at Copperbelt University in Zambia, and the lead medical illustrator of the International Center for Genetic Disease at Brigham and Women's Hospital, Harvard Medical School.
+Ibe is from Ebonyi State in Nigeria.
 Having lost his mother to surgery for fibroid, he became passionate about medicine, especially as it relates to mothers and children.
 He is a self-taught medical illustrator.
 He learnt to draw medical illustrations using just a computer mouse.
 He is aspiring to be a pediatric neurosurgeon.